 Sphincter of Oddi dysfunction does not necessarily reduce a person’s life expectancy, though it can very much reduce their quality of life.
 Those with severe cases of sphincter of Oddi dysfunction may have a lower life expectancy than the general population and those with more mild cases of the disorder.

-Sphincter of Oddi dysfunction is a challenging, uncomfortable medical condition.
-To feel better, it’s important to stick to your treatment plan and avoid foods that trigger your symptoms.
+Sphincter of Oddi dysfunction can be a challenging medical condition.
+For the best chance of recovery, it’s important to stick to your treatment plan and consult your doctor before making any dietary of lifestyle changes.
 Talk to your doctor if your treatment plan doesn’t seem to improve how you feel.
 They will work with you to find a way to bring you relief.